zohassadar/nestris.js/README.md

 Thanks to https://github.com/ejona86 for creating an info file and other files used to generate the disassembly code and other parts of the disassembly.
 (Original repository link:  https://github.com/ejona86/taus)

-Build script derived from https://github.com/kirjavascript/TetrisGYM
+Build script and various tools from https://github.com/kirjavascript/TetrisGYM